akinjide/node-ranger/README.md

 // {0: 1, 1: 3, 2: 5, 3: 7, 4: 9}
 ```

-The methods above use the reduce method, if you prefer the native for loop:
+The methods above use the reduce method, if you prefer the native `for..loop`:

 ```javascript
 var ranger = require('ranger');